samiskin/redux-electron-store/README.md

 # redux-electron-store

 This library solves the problem of synchronizing [Redux](https://github.com/rackt/redux/) stores in [Electron](https://github.com/atom/electron) apps.
 Electron is based on Chromium, and thus all Electron apps have a single [main process](https://github.com/atom/electron/blob/master/docs/tutorial/quick-start.md#differences-between-main-process-and-renderer-process) and (potentially) multiple renderer processes, one for each web page. `redux-electron-store` allows us to define a store per process, and uses [`ipc`](https://github.com/atom/electron/blob/master/docs/api/ipc-main.md) to keep them in sync in an efficient manner.
+This was developed for and is used internally in Slack's Windows application.

 ## Installation
 ```bash